 The IRS provides a handy tax withholding estimator on its website to help you get your withholding just right.

 Make Estimated Quarterly Payments

-Those who are their own bosses or who prefer to leave their employers out of the process rather than request extra withholding can make estimated quarterly income tax payments.
-These payments are based on what someone thinks they’ll probably owe on all taxable income at year’s end.
+If you are self-employed or prefer to leave your employer out of the process rather than request extra withholding, you can make estimated quarterly income tax payments based on what you think you'll probably owe on all taxable income at year’s end.

 IRS Form 1040-ES includes a worksheet to help you make an accurate prediction of what you’re likely to owe.

 Sole proprietors and independent contractors must make estimated payments because their clients and customers don’t typically withhold taxes from their payments to them.
 The IRS charges penalties if they don’t do so and they come up short at filing time.
 But other taxpayers are free to pay in this way as well.

 The key to avoiding an estimated tax penalty is to pay at least 90% of your total tax bill by year’s end if you suspect that you’ll owe the IRS $1,000 or more in income tax for the year.